 - Conduct research in a particular field of knowledge and publish findings in professional journals, books, or electronic media.

-Engineering Professors with little to no experience tend to make between $46460 and $68170 while the more experienced ones make over $129570 per year.
+Engineering Professors with little to no experience tend to make between $52440 and $74810 while the more experienced ones can earn over $140030 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Engineering Professor is to move to a higher paying state like AL. Right now, the highest paying states for Engineering Professors are AL, KY, MA, CA and FL.
+One of the easiest ways to increase your salary as a Postsecondary Engineering Teacher is to move to a higher paying state like RI.
+Right now, the highest paying states for Engineering Professors are RI, MA, CA, NY and NH.

-3 other factors that can increase your salary as An Engineering Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Engineering Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Engineering Professors what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Engineering Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Master’s Certificate.

 Pros and Cons